regiregi22/RaspiNail/raspibolt_68_shango.md

 *Difficulty: medium*

-The mobile app Shango (http://shangoapp.com) allows the managment of the essential features of LND on your RaspiBolt.
+The mobile app Shango (http://shangoapp.com) allows the managment of the essential features of LND on your RaspiNail.
 It provides an status overview, lists peers, allows to open & close channels, and of course you can make payments and create invoices.

 At the moment this app is in beta testing.
 If you find bugs, you can contribute to this project by reporting them here: https://github.com/neogeno/shango-lightning-wallet/issues.